It takes practice to produce optimised blog posts that are friendly for search engines and users. It’s a skill that you can improve with time.

 Keep your content up-to-date

-Many people ask in forums, “How frequently should I update my website?” and “Is freshness a ranking factor?”.
-I understand why.
+Many people ask in forums: “How often should I update my website?” & “Is freshness a ranking factor?”
+I can understand your concern, but don’t worry – here are some tips.

 For a variety of reasons, you need fresh content for your blog.